rugglcon/weather/README.md

 # Weather

 Vala weather app written for elementary OS.
+Gets the current weather plus a forecast for the next four days.

 ## Build, Test, and Install